-The nomination and remuneration committee met on December 6, 2011 and made recommendations to the Board of Directors which were approved by the same on December 7, 2011 and will be reflected in the remuneration policy that will be applicable for the accounting year 2012
+The nomination and remuneration committee met on December 6, 2011 and made recommendations to the Board of Directors, which were approved by the same on December 7, 2011 and by the annual general shareholders' meeting on May 25, 2012.

-Its main recommendations, which aim at better aligning the interests of the board members with the goal of the Company, can be summarized as follows:
+The main recommendations implemented in 2012, which aim at better aligning the interests of the board members with the goal of the Company, can be summarized as follows:

-- the setting in place of an equity incentive program, including a general pool of stock options in the form of warrants, for management and other personnel; - the non-granting of fees to non-independent directors for serving on the Board;

-- independent directors serving as representatives of investors that own an amount of Company shares greater than the five percent (5%) transparency filing threshold should be asked (but not required) to waive their board fees; - the variable component of Board remuneration should be changed to a fixed annual compensation scheme; - Board Members should earn a form of equity on an annual basis which aligns the board with the value being created by the Company.
-The proposed annual grant amount is six thousand (6,000) warrant shares for each board member, under the terms of a Company warrant program.
+- the setting in place of an equity incentive program, including a general pool of stock options in the form of warrants, for management and other personnel; - the non granting of fees to non-independent directors for serving on the Board; - the demand (but not the request) to independent directors serving as representatives of investors that own an amount of Company shares greater than the five percent (5%) transparency filing threshold to waive their board fees; - the change from the variable component of Board remuneration to a fixed annual compensation scheme; - the annual grant of six thousand (6,000) stock warrant to each non-executive board member, under the terms of a Company warrant program.